kubernetes/kubernetes/docs/devel/api-conventions.md

 Every object kind MUST have the following metadata in a nested object field called "metadata":

-* namespace: a namespace is a DNS compatible subdomain that objects are subdivided into.
+* namespace: a namespace is a DNS compatible label that objects are subdivided into.
 The default namespace is 'default'.
 See [docs/user-guide/namespaces.md](../user-guide/namespaces.md) for more.
 * name: a string that uniquely identifies this object within the current namespace (see [docs/user-guide/identifiers.md](../user-guide/identifiers.md)).
 This value is used in the path when retrieving an individual object.
 * uid: a unique in time and space value (typically an RFC 4122 generated identifier, see [docs/user-guide/identifiers.md](../user-guide/identifiers.md)) used to distinguish between objects with the same name that have been deleted and recreated